ppuentec/Rental-in-Boston.github.io/index.md

 [Rental Rates with more bedrooms](https://github.com/ppuentec/Rental-in-Boston.github.io/blob/gh-pages/RatesVSBedrooms.jpg)

+ii) Occupancy rates
 Similarly, occupancy rates are very high or very low in the Boston area.
 Considering all types of properties in my analysis (total number 3,268), I found out that 1,254 properties had a very low availability which may indicate that owners prefer to lose some money and keep properties rented.
 This also may contribute to lower the overall rental rates for the area.

+iii) Approach to a rental price model
 On the other hand, high availability may indicate that some properties are overprice leading to loss of profitabilities as well.
 See chart below for details:

 [Occupancy rates](https://github.com/ppuentec/Rental-in-Boston.github.io/blob/gh-pages/Occupancy_rates.jpg)